 B. Figure the number of stairs you will have - divide the total rise (answer from step A) by the individual rise you plan to use (typically 7 inches).
 Round this number off.
 This is the number of steps you will have.

-C. Figure exact dimension of each individual rise - To do this you will divide total rise (answer from step A) by the number of steps (answer from step B.
+C. Figure exact dimension of each individual rise - Divide total rise (answer from step A) by the number of steps (answer from step B).

-D. Decide how deep you want each tread to be (the individual run - typically 10-12 inches.
+D. Decide how deep you want each tread to be (individual run - typically 10-12 inches).

-E. Figure the total run (where the stairway will end) - To do this, multiply the individual run (step D) by the number of steps you have (step B).
+E. Figure the total run (where the stairway will end) - Multiply the individual run (step D) by the number of steps you have (step B).

-- When building concrete steps, construct forms so that there is an expansion joint between the stairway and walk. - Slope 1/4 inch per running foot for the landing and 1/8 inch per foot for each tread to prevent rain and ice from gathering.
+Place expansion joint between the stairway and walk. - Slope 1/4 inch per running foot for the landing and 1/8 inch per foot for each tread to prevent rain and ice from pooling.